 Exploding Truffles literally pop in your mouth!
 These chocolate truffles have Pop Rocks mixed right in, so they are a real blast to eat.
 The combination of chocolate with popping candy is unusual, but it adds a fun texture, and always surprises and delights people.

-- Chop the chocolate into small pieces and place it in a medium heat-safe bowl.
-Place the cream in a small saucepan over medium heat and bring it to a simmer.
+Chop chocolate into small pieces and place in a medium heat-safe bowl.
+Place cream in a small saucepan over medium heat and bring to a simmer.

-- Scoop the ganache mixture into small balls, about 3/4" in diameter, and roll them into circles between your palms.
-If the ganache starts to melt and stick, use a little cocoa powder on your palms to prevent sticking.
+Scoop ganache mixture into small balls, about 3/4 inches in diameter, and roll into circles between your palms.
+If ganache starts to melt and stick, use a little cocoa powder on your palms to prevent sticking.

-- Once they're rolled into balls, open 4 of the Pop Rocks envelopes and pour them into a small bowl.
+Once rolled into balls, open 4 Pop Rocks envelopes and pour into a small bowl.
 (Do not open them early, as the humidity in the air will start to make them sticky once the package is opened.)
-Roll a truffle ball in the Pop Rocks, then roll it briefly between your palms to embed the candy into the ganache.
-If the rocks don't stick, briefly roll the truffle between your palms to soften the chocolate, then roll it in Pop Rocks.
+Roll a truffle ball in the Pop Rocks, then roll it briefly between palms to embed the candy into ganache.
+If rocks don't stick, briefly roll truffle between your palms to soften chocolate, then roll in Pop Rocks.

-- While the truffles chill in the freezer, place the coating chocolate in a microwave-safe bowl and microwave until melted, stirring every 30 seconds to prevent overheating.
+While truffles chill in the freezer, place coating chocolate in a microwave-safe bowl and microwave until melted, stirring every 30 seconds to prevent overheating.

-- Once the coating chocolate is smooth and the truffles are firm enough to dip, it's time to dip the truffles.
-Use dipping tools or a fork to submerge a truffle in the chocolate.
-Remove it from the chocolate and tap the fork against the bowl several times to remove excess chocolate.
-Replace it on the foil-lined baking sheet, and, while the chocolate is still wet, sprinkle popping candy from the remaining envelope on top.
+Once coating chocolate is smooth and truffles are firm enough to dip, it's time to dip the truffles.
+Use dipping tools or a fork to submerge a truffle in chocolate.
+Remove from chocolate and tap fork against bowl several times to remove excess chocolate.
+Place on foil-lined baking sheet, and, while chocolate is still wet, sprinkle popping candy from remaining envelope on top.
 Repeat with remaining truffles and chocolate.